-Dialectical behavior therapy is evidence-based psychotherapy used to treat a variety of mental health conditions, including mood disorders, suicidal ideation, and more.
+Dialectical behavior therapy is evidence-based psychotherapy used to treat various mental health conditions, including mood disorders, suicidal ideation, and more.

 In this article, we’re taking a closer look at a common question we hear from people – what is dialectical behavior therapy?